ALRTsys/ALRT/README.md

 ## What does ALRT stand for?
 ALRT is a contribution to the project developers.
-The name does not really mean anything, but it does sound like the word alert, which is a goal of the project as it alerts the CCTV operators of attempted intrusions.
+The name does not really mean anything, but it does sound like the word alert, which is a goal of the project as it alerts the CCTV operator of attempted intrusions.

 ## ALRT prerequisites
 1- Download Python - https://www.python.org/downloads/